The Pando Tree

 When Humans First Roamed Pandos' Home

-Consistent with the end of the last Ice Age, archeologists studying the area around Pando have unearthed human artifacts dating to 10,000 years ago during what is called the Paleo-Indian period.
-From this era, few artifacts survive, but what has been found, suggests a nomadic people who used obsidian points used for hunting Bison and Wooly Mammoth.
-The case until climate changes and the extinction of those animals passed, and new life ways emerged.
-A period archeologists refer to as the Western Desert Archaic period which lasted from 8,500 BCE to about 2,000 years ago.
+Archeologists studying the area around Pando have unearthed human artifacts dating to 10,000 years ago, consistent with the end of the last ice age from what is called the Paleo-Indian period.
+From this era, few artifacts survive, but what has been found, suggests a nomadic people used obsidian points used for hunting Bison and Wooly Mammoth until climate and weather patterns drove extinction and new lifeways emerged; a period archeologists refer to as the Western Desert Archaic period (8,500 BCE-2,000 BCE).

 An Ancient Mountain Retreat